Sign In / Sign Out

 Michael E. Smith

-Oralia Cabrera studies the production and consumption of ritual lapidary objects and textile and ceramic production systems at Teotihuacan.
-Her recent research addresses the socio-economic integration of low-status sectors of the Teotihuacan society, as well as issues concerning craft production by independent craftspeople.
+Cabrera studies the production and consumption of ritual lapidary objects and textile and ceramic production systems at Teotihuacan.
+Her recent research addresses the socio-economic integration of low-status sectors of the society, as well as issues of craft production by independent craftspeople.

-Ben Nelson's research encompasses cycles of social complexity and connectivity among the ancient cultures of northwestern Mexico and the American Southwest, especially A.D.
-200–1540; on human roles in and responses to the desertification of grasslands in those regions; and on relating archaeology to indigenous cultures of the present day.
+Nelson's research encompasses cycles of social complexity and connectivity among the ancient cultures of northwestern Mexico and the American Southwest; human roles in and responses to desertification of grasslands in those regions; and relating archaeology to indigenous cultures of the present.